Platypi/style_typescript/README.md

 **[top](#table-of-contents)**

 ## Files
-  - All TypeScript files must have a ".ts" extension.
+  - All TypeScript files must have a ".ts" or ".tsx" extension.
   - They should be all lower case, and only include letters, numbers, and periods.
   - It is OK (even recommended) to separate words with periods (e.g. `my.view.html`).
   - **All files should end in a new line.** This is necessary for some Unix systems.